Defense Spending: Google Arms Itself With Moto Patents

 Notice a common theme here?
 It’s the phrase “commitment to defending Android and its partners” (during a call with Google execs this morning, it was the word “protect”).
 Which speaks to what this acquisition is really about: gaining a strong IP position in wireless from which to protect and defend the Android ecosystem against mounting legal challenges from a cabal of rivals Google claims is conspiring to hamstring the OS’s growth by buying up some of the mobile industry’s most valuable IP.

 In July, Google lost a bidding war to buy up some 6000 patents from Nortel through which it hoped to achieve something similar.
-With this deal to acquire Motorola Mobility it’s managed something even better.
+With this deal to acquire Motorola Mobility it’s managed something it believes is even better.
 The company’s patent portfolio is about 4 times larger than Nortel’s and it will be Google’s alone, not shared among members of a 6-company consortium.

-In Google’s hands, Motorola Mobility’s patent portfolio becomes a club with which to beat that cabal down and a deterrent to anyone else considering taking Google or one of its Android licensees to the mat.
+In Google’s hands, Motorola Mobility’s patent portfolio could become a club with which to beat that cabal down and a deterrent to anyone else considering taking Google or one of its Android licensees to the mat.
 Recall that in October of 2010, Motorola sued Apple, claiming infringement of 18 patents related to wireless communication technologies, antenna design, and software application management, among other things.

 As Motorola Mobility chairman and CEO Sanjay Jha said just last week, “We have a very large IP portfolio, and I think in the long term, as things settle down, you will see a meaningful difference in positions of many different Android players–both, in terms of avoidance of royalties, as well as collecting them.
 And that will make a big difference to people who have very strong IP positions.”